Overview

 merchant, commodity pool operator or a commodity trading advisor.

-Shane Mason provides tax preparation services through Mason Tax, LLC d/b/a Brooklyn FI Tax and may refer
+Brooklyn FI provide tax preparation services through its affiliate Mason Tax, LLC d/b/a Brooklyn FI Tax and refer

 clients to Mason Tax, LLC d/b/a Brooklyn FI Tax when appropriate, to receive tax preparation services.
 Clients of